MatthewReid854/reliability/docs/Datasets.rst

 Datasets
 ''''''''

 There are a few datasets that have been included with reliability that users may find useful for testing and experimenting.
+While this list is currently small, expect it to increase significantly over time.
 Within ``reliability.Datasets`` the following datasets are available:

 - automotive - This dataset is relatively small and a challenging task to fit with any distribution due to its size and shape.
 It also includes right censored data which makes fitting more difficult.
 - defective_sample - This dataset is heavily right censored with intermixed censoring (not all censored values are greater than the largest failure).
 It exhibits the behavior of a defective sample (aka.
 Limited fraction defective).